Riemannian Stochastic Gradient Method for Nested Composition Optimization: Introduction

 A Riemannnian manifold $(\cM,g)$ is a real smooth manifold $\cM$ equipped with a Riemannain metric $g$.
 The metric $g$ induces an inner product structure in each tangent space $T_{\bx} \cM$ associated with point $\bx\in\cM$.
 We denote the inner product of $\bu, \bv\in T_{\bx}\cM$ as $\fprod{\bu,\bv}_x$, and the norm of $\bu$ is defined as $\norm{\bu}=\sqrt{\fprod{\bu,\bu}_x}$.
 Given a smooth real-valued function $f$ on a Riemannian manifold $\cM$, Riemannian gradient of $f$ at $\bx$ is denoted by $\text{grad}f(\bx)$.
 We use $\nabla f$ to denote the gradient (or Jacobian) of a scalar (or vector) valued function $f$ in the Euclidean sense.

 \begin{definition} Given manifolds $\cM$ and $\cM'$, the differential of a smooth map $F:\cM\to\cM'$ at $\bx$ is a linear operator $DF(\bx): \cT_{\bx}\cM\to\cT_{F(\bx)}\cM'$ defined by:

-where $c$ is a smooth curve on $\cM$ passing through $\bx$ at $t=0$ such that $v=[c]$.
-In particular, when $\cM'$ is an embedded submanifold of a linear space $\cE$, identifying the tangent spaces of $\cM'$ to subspaces of $\cE$ and with $v=[c]$ a tangent vector at $\bx\in\cM$, we write
+where $c$ is a smooth curve on $\cM$ passing through $\bx$ at $t=0$ such that $v=[c]$. {Note that the bracket denotes the equivalence class of curve $c$, with the same ``velocity''-- see Definition~8.37 in \cite{boumal2020introduction} for more details.} In particular, when $\cM'$ is an embedded submanifold of a linear space $\cE$, identifying the tangent spaces of $\cM'$ to subspaces of $\cE$ and with $v=[c]$ a tangent vector at $\bx\in\cM$, we write

 where $F\circ c$ is seen as a map into $\cE$. \end{definition}

 \begin{definition}[Riemannian gradient] Let $f: \cM\rightarrow\mR$ be a smooth function on a Riemannian manifold $\cM$.
 The Riemannian gradient of $f$ is the vector field $\text{grad}f$ on $\cM$ that $\forall \bx\in\cM, \forall v \in T_{\bx}\cM$ satisfies